konnerhorton/bedrock-ge/README.md

 ## Professional Support

-While `bedrock-ge` is an Open Source project, you might be looking for professional support implementing it, contact info@bedrock.engineer.
+While `bedrock-ge` is an Free Open Source Software (FOSS) project, you might be looking for professional support implementing it, contact <info@bedrock.engineer> for more information.